 Though the Ancient Greek stories of Narcissus and Persephone have undeniably sinister undertones, daffodils and other species of Narcissi are rich with positive symbolism.
 As one of the first flowers to appear in early spring, the daffodil has come to be known as a symbol of new life, renewal, and new beginnings.

-The color white is widely associated with peace, purity, innocence, and spirituality, often linked with the Virgin Mary.
-This symbolic meaning could be the reason that white flowers so often feature at weddings and religious events.
-The prevalence of white Narcissus perhaps lends additional weight to the idea that they have religious significance, especially in relation to Christianity and the resurrection of Jesus.
+White is widely associated with peace, purity, innocence, and spirituality, often linked with the Virgin Mary.
+This symbolic meaning could explain why white flowers are often featured at weddings and religious events.
+The prevalence of white Narcissus perhaps lends additional weight to the idea that they have religious significance, especially with Christianity and the resurrection of Jesus.

 Gifting Narcissus Flowers